Open-MBEE/mms-alfresco/mms-ent/docs/SingleServerDeploy.md

-Install & Build Open-MBEE on CentOS 7.x
+Install MMS on CentOS 7.x
 ===

 ### Update OS and install OpenJDK